wbsg-uni-mannheim/SC-Block/README.md

 - `src/scripts/01_prepare_datasets.sh` prepares the datasets (query table and index table)
 - `src/scripts/02_load_data_into_es.sh` loads the contents of the index table into an elastic search index
 - `src/scripts/03_process_training_data.sh` prepares the contrastive training
-- `src/scripts/04_load_data_into_faiss.sh` embed records and load the embeddings into faiss.
+- `src/scripts/04_load_data_into_faiss.sh` embeds records and loads the embeddings into faiss.
 Please be aware that you have to train the respective models first.
-- `src/scripts/05_run_strategy.sh` run selected blocking and matching strategies.
+- `src/scripts/05_run_strategy.sh` runs selected blocking and matching strategies.

+### Train contrastive models
+Navigate to the folder `src/finetuning/open_book/contrastive_pretraining/src/contrastive`

 ## Dataset WDC Block
 The datasets WDC Block small and WDC Block medium are found in the folder `data/deepmatcher`.
 The dataset WDC Block large is too large for this repository and can be downloaded via the following [link](https://drive.google.com/file/d/1d-6TIxV1cn8AErwfevTnLI6GMplPbqxI/view?usp=drive_link).

-### Train contrastive models
-Navigate to the folder `src/finetuning/open_book/contrastive_pretraining/src/contrastive`